buildplan/rsync-backup-script/README.md

 The script needs to log into the Hetzner Storage Box without a password.

-  - **Generate an SSH key** on your server if you don't have one:
+  - **Generate a root user SSH key** on your server if you don't have one: (using root will avoid the permissions issues)

     ```sh
-    ssh-keygen -t rsa -b 4096
+    sudo ssh-keygen -t ed25519
     ```

     (Just press Enter through all the prompts).